 Larimer County Public Health Order Requiring Masks in Public Indoor Spaces

-Effective Wednesday, October 20, 2021, masks or face coverings are required to be worn in public indoor spaces in Larimer County.
+Masks are required to be worn in public indoor spaces in Larimer County.
+Ensure you mask fits snugly and consider a surgical or KN95 mask.

 Larimer County Public Health officials have issued this order to help slow the transmission of the virus.
 Those who are not yet vaccinated are strongly encouraged to get vaccinated without delay.